The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Tropicalizations of linear series

 Note that $\psi_A$ must have slope $1$ at all points to the left of $x$.
 It continues to have slope 1 for some distance $t$ to the right of $x$, and then its slope is 0 the rest of the way.
 Similarly, $\psi_B$ has slope 1 at all points to the right of $x$, and for some distance $t'$ to the left of $x$.
 Then at all points of distance greater than $t'$ to the left of $x$, the slope of $\psi_B$ is 2.

-By taking a tropical linear combination of two functions that agree at $x$, one with outgoing slope 0 and the other with incoming slope 2, we get a third function $\psi_C \in \Sigma$ with rightward slope $2$ everywhere to the left of $x$ and $0$ everywhere to the right of $x$.
+By taking a tropical linear combination of two functions that agree at $x$, one with rightward slope 0 and the other with leftward slope $-2$, we get a third function $\psi_C \in \Sigma$ with rightward slope $2$ everywhere to the left of $x$ and $0$ everywhere to the right of $x$.
 See Figure~\ref{Fig:HardCase}.

 We claim that the distances $t$ and $t'$ \emph{must be equal}.
-To see this, note that the functions $\psi_A$, $\psi_B$, and $\psi_C$ are tropicalizations of functions in a pencil.
-Therefore the rational functions in $H^0(X, \mathcal{O}(D_X))$ tropicalizing to these three functions are linearly dependent, and hence $\psi_A$, $\psi_B$, and $\psi_C$ \emph{must be tropically dependent}.
+This follows from Definition~\ref{Def:TLS}\eqref{DefItem:Dependence}, which says that $\{\psi_A, \psi_B, \psi_C\}$ is tropically dependent.
 On each region where all three functions are linear, there are exactly two with the same slope, and this determines the combinatorial type of the tropical dependence, i.e., which functions achieve the minimum on which regions, as shown in Figure~\ref{Fig:IntervalDependence}.

-Note that all three functions achieve the minimum together at two points: the point of distance $t$ to the right of $x$, and the point of distance $t'$ to the left of $x$.
+Note that all three functions in this dependence achieve the minimum together at two points, as shown in Figure~\ref{Fig:IntervalDependence}: the point of distance $t$ to the right of $x$, and the point of distance $t'$ to the left of $x$.
 Comparing the slopes of $\psi_C$ to those of $\psi_A$ shows that $\psi_C - \psi_A$ is equal to $t'$ at $x$, and also equal to $t$.
 This proves that $t = t'$, as claimed.
 Analogous arguments show that an arbitrary function $\psi \in \Sigma$ is a tropical linear combination of $\psi_A$, $\psi_B$, and $\psi_C$, so $\Sigma$ is determined by $x$ and $t$. \end{example}